-Becky McGriff - Head Track Coach/Technique Coach - Sprints & Javelin
+Becky McGriff - Head Track Coach/Technique Coach - Sprints, Javelin, and Multi-events

 Coach McGriff began running youth track in Pittsburgh at the age of eight and went on to compete in sprints, jumps, and relays at Anderson University.
-She has seven years of youth track coaching experience and is a USA Track & Field Level 1 Certified Coach.
-She is the vice president of the Indiana Youth Track Association.
-Coach McGriff works part-time as an athletic trainer and performance enhancement specialist, and in her spare time she enjoys watching track and Major League Baseball and spending time with her husband and two sons.
-They live in Noblesville and attend East 91st St. Christian Church.
+She is a USA Track & Field Level 1 Certified Coach and a certified Performance Enhancement Specialist through the National Academy of Sports Medicine.
+Event-specific strength and power development is her area of expertise.
+In Body in Training's first 5 seasons, McGriff has coached 21 Junior Olympic National Qualifiers in the javelin and 19 Junior Olympic National Qualifiers in multi-events.
+In her spare time Coach McGriff enjoys watching track and Major League Baseball and spending time with her husband and two sons.
+They live in Noblesville and attend Genesis Church.
 Bringing glory to God motivates her to strive for excellence, and she is passionate about teaching kids how God and His Word relate to athletics.

-Bob Bragg - Technique Coach - Distance & Cross Country
+Bob Bragg - Technique Coach - Cross Country

 Coach Bragg attended Eastbrook High School where he was a standout track and cross country athlete with personal records of 1:56 for 800m, 4:21 for 1600m, 9:29 for 3200m, and 15:29 for 5k cross country.
 He was the AAU national champion in the 15-16 age group for 1500m.
 He went on to run for Taylor University where he was the National Christian College Champion in the steeplechase, as well as a three-time cross country all-American.
 Since college, he has completed an Ironman Triathlon and still competes in road races and triathlons.
+In the last 5 seasons under Coach Bragg, Body in Training has had over 135 Junior Olympic XC National Qualifiers, 2 Junior Olympic All-Americans, and 2 CCCNYC National Champions.
 Coach Bragg is a juvenile probation officer and lives in Noblesville with his wife and two sons.
 He attends White River Christian Church and finds that he often feels closest to God when he is training.

 Though track and cross country are among the many sports Coach Paul participated in growing up, he only returned to running again in the last ten years.
-Having completed five marathons and over 15 half marathons, he most enjoys adventurous races on trails, over sand dunes, and through scenic neighborhoods.
+Having completed five marathons and over 30 half marathons, he most enjoys adventurous races on trails, over sand dunes, and through scenic neighborhoods.
 His most memorable race has been the 2011 New York City Marathon.
 Coach Paul often feels closest to God when he is enjoying the gift of running, and he believes God has used running to develop character and perseverance in his life.
-Coach Paul is a probation officer and, in addition to running, enjoys watching sports, reading, and spending time with his wife and two sons.
-They live in Noblesville and attend East 91st St Christian Church.
+Coach Paul is a probation officer and, in addition to running, enjoys photography, watching sports, reading, and spending time with his wife and two sons.
+They live in Noblesville and attend Genesis Church.

 Coach Siefert competed in track and cross country in high school and for Taylor University where she specialized in high jump, triple jump, and long jump, as well as the heptathlon.
 While at Taylor, she was named the National Christian College Athletic Association Christian Leadership Athlete of the Year.
 As a runner, she competed in the national cross country championships and has completed a marathon.
-Coach Siefert has 6 years of track coaching experience at Wheaton College where she coached a national heptathlon champion and was on staff with Fellowship of Christian Athletes.
-Coach Siefert considers it a privlege to have used her talents to glorify and represent Christ, and she has found Him to be her strength, courage, and comfort.
+Before coming to Body in Training, Coach Siefert coached for 6 years at Wheaton College where she coached a national heptathlon champion and was on staff with Fellowship of Christian Athletes.
+In her first 5 seasons with BIT, Siefert has coached 44 Junior Olympic National Qualifiers in long jump, high jump, triple jump, and multi-events, including a JO All-American and a 5-time Youth National Champions.
+Coach Siefert considers it a privilege to have used her talents to glorify and represent Christ, and she has found Him to be her strength, courage, and comfort.
 She lives in Noblesville with her husband and 4 daughters, and they attend Harvest Bible Chapel.

 Andy Foster - Technique Coach - Distance & Steeplechase